magnetrwn/NetHang/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![CodeFactor](https://www.codefactor.io/repository/github/magnetrwn/NetHang/badge)](https://www.codefactor.io/repository/github/magnetrwn/NetHang)

-NetHang is a compact client-server Python game that allows you to play hangman online by starting a server and allowing clients to connect using netcat (nc) or any other TCP client.
+NetHang is a compact client-server Python game that allows you to play hangman online (in different gamemodes) by starting a server and allowing clients to connect using netcat (nc) or any other TCP client.

 ### Asciinema Demo